HarshalBhute/Web_Scrapping/README.md

 __Beautiful soup__ was used to parse HTML document.\
 After extracting data from url all table heads were separated.\
 Later __Panda__ library was used to manipulated table head and make them individual columns.\
-Row data was then filled in columns.
+Row data was then filled in columns.\
+Data is saved in CSV format.

+### We get Top 50 Companies of India